 \section{Discussion}

 This paper presents an initial step toward Animal Re-ID on MCUs, but there are several limitations we'd like to discuss here.

 \textit{First}, our treatment of low-resolution inputs is somewhat idealised.
-Most experiments use images that are downsampled and resized to $64 \times 64 \times 3$ from public datasets or locally collected smartphone photos.
-In practice, Arduino-class camera modules introduce their own distortions and noise characteristics (e.g., colour shifts, limited dynamic range, motion blur, compression artefacts) that we do not explicitly model in this work.
-Our focus here is on understanding whether an MCU-scale model can reliably handle low-resolution inputs and tight memory budgets.
-A more detailed study of robustness across different embedded camera pipelines is complementary to this goal and forms a natural direction for future on-device experiments.
+Most experiments use images downsampled to $64 \times 64 \times 3$ from public datasets or locally collected smartphone photos, while Arduino-class camera modules may introduce additional distortions such as colour shifts, limited dynamic range, motion blur, and compression artefacts that are not explicitly modelled.
+Our focus is to examine whether an MCU-scale model can handle low-resolution inputs under tight memory budgets.
+In addition, the cattle deployment dataset is relatively small, with limited evaluation identities and query images, so the reported retrieval scores should be viewed as an initial feasibility result rather than a statistically exhaustive deployment benchmark.
+Larger-scale evaluations across more animals, farms, capture conditions, and embedded camera pipelines are needed to better quantify robustness in practical deployments.

-\textit{Second}, at the system level, our current system does not yet offer a fully automated end-to-end pipeline.
-Deploying the model still involves several planned manual steps before exporting the quantised model to the microcontroller.
-As a result, we do not target a single, plug-and-play pre-trained network that works ``out of the box'' across all farms or environments.
-Some additional data collection and light site-specific tuning are still expected.
-Automating more of this process would further improve usability.

-Our system currently serves as a feasibility study and architectural starting point on the path to practical deployments.
-Building on this foundation, future work can broaden on-device experiments under realistic embedded imaging conditions and integrate the method into a more automated data handling and adaptation pipeline.
+\textit{Second}, at the system level, our current system is not yet a fully automated end-to-end pipeline.
+Deploying the model still requires several manual steps before exporting the quantised model to the microcontroller, and we do not target a single plug-and-play network that works out of the box across all farms or environments.
+Some site-specific data collection and light tuning are still expected.
+Future work can broaden on-device experiments under realistic embedded imaging conditions and integrate the method into a more automated data handling, adaptation, and deployment pipeline.